elegos/bike-sensors-logger/README.md

 ## Repository folders

 - schematics: PCB design, using the KiCAD open source software
-- software
+- firmware: the microcontroller's firmware
-  - microcontroller: the hardware's firmware
+- software:
   - tools: PC tools to extract the data from the microSD

 ## Hardware's high level design